michaelbuehlmann/CatAna/docs/python/catana_misc.rst

 -----------------------

 The RNG used internally for random subsets and probability filtering is automatically seeded with a random seed when the module is being imported.
-To manually set the seed, the ``init_random`` function can be used
+To manually set the seed use the `init_random` function.

 .. autofunction:: init_random